r-token/the-golden-hurricast/src/pages/2019-10-05/index.md

 3. Houston - Crude Control
 4. Memphis - 20+ or Bust

-you agree with our rankings?
+Do you agree with our rankings?
 Send us your personal rankings on Twitter or Instagram @GoldenHurricast or send us an email at thegoldenhurricast@gmail.com.
 Thanks for reading and remember, Stay Golden!